About

 Key Achievements

-• DOAJ criteria have become the de facto global standard for open access journals, and we work actively to promote standards in journal publishing through services such as the OA Journals Toolkit, the Principles of Best Practice and Transparency in Scholarly Publishing, and our global ambassador program.
+• DOAJ criteria have become the de facto global standard for open access journals, and we actively promote standards in journal publishing through services such as the OA Journals Toolkit, the Principles of Best Practice and Transparency in Scholarly Publishing, and our global ambassador program.

 • Technical Attributes